-Banana Drop Cookies!
+Banana Drop Cookies.
+These are light fluffy cookies and great for using up those overripe bananas!
+Easy recipe too!
 Everybody loves a cookie or two!
 This recipe is very easy and uses regular ingredients.
-It’s also a great way to use up left overripe bananas.
+It's also a great way to use up left overripe bananas.

 Recipe By C&H and Photos By Lovefoodies

 1 teaspoon vanilla